idptools/dodo/docs/index.md

 ## Install sparrow

-The base install is numpy, scipy, getSequence and tqdm -- no torch.
+The base install is numpy, scipy, numba, getSequence and tqdm -- no torch.
 Everything works without sparrow, but the *dimensions*
 DODO builds to are then estimated from an analytical polymer scaling law that is blind to sequence composition.
 With sparrow, they come from ALBATROSS, which predicts them from the sequence itself.